dschanoeh/hover-ddns/README.md

 [![Travis (master)](https://travis-ci.com/dschanoeh/hover-ddns.svg?branch=master)](https://travis-ci.com/dschanoeh/hover-ddns)

-hover-ddns is a DDNS client that will update a DNS A record at hover with the current public IP address of the machine.
+hover-ddns is a DDNS client that will update a DNS A and/or AAAA record at hover with the current public IP address(es) of the machine.

 This is an unofficial client using the non-supported Hover API.